joysterr/trendsentimentanalysis/README.md

 ---

 # To launch tsa
-After completing the prerequisites, the following steps must be followed in order:
+After completing the prerequisites, the following steps must be followed in order (skip 2nd line if activated venv):
 ```
 cd server
 source venv/bin/activate
 python3 server_mongo.py
 ```
-(open a new terminal in parent folder again)
+(open a new terminal in parent/root folder again)
 ```
 cd tsa
 npm start